 In 2000, I brought the idea of a graduating recruitment showcase to our graduating (senior) students, inspired by the annual showcases held by the Kansas City Art Institute and the University of Kansas Design Program.
 I recognized the potential for a similar show promoting our graduates, so I founded and organized our annual “senior” Graduating Recruitment Showcase.
 Invitations are extended to the industry to view portfolios, meet the graduates and collect resumes.
 These shows are critical to the placement of our graduates.
 This yearly event takes considerable time during the year, to which I continue to donate my time.

 Previous shows have been a resounding success.
 The Graduating Recruitment Showcase has allowed students to promote their skills and secure employment in the field.
 Our students’ portfolios are competitive with and often superior to the four-year programs in our area.
 As advisor, I oversee all aspects of this show, securing funding for the venue, coordinating fundraising events to support the show, serving as advisor to the Graphic Design Club, selecting the caterer, coordinating the promotional materials, extending invitations and managing the students’ exhibits.

-As part of the fundraising efforts for the showcase, I planned and coordinated a Portfolio Day the past two fall semesters.
-I invited sixteen alumni to donate their time to review student work.
+As part of the fundraising efforts for the showcase, I planned and coordinated a Portfolio Day for a number of years in the fall semesters.
+I invite sixteen-twenty alumni to donate their time to review student work.
 The event concluded as I moderated a lively panel discussion on preparing for employment.

 Service to JCCC